 One advantage of the ONB representation is the intrinsic compression.
-Another advantage is the ease of novel motion synthesis.
+Another advantage is the ease of novel motion synthesis (Fig. 6).

-6.1 Motion Interpolation
+6.1 Motion interpolation

-Simple motion synthesis can be achieved by interpolating two or more motion vectors, and then reconstructing their spatial functions by using Eqn (1).
+Simple motion synthesis can be achieved by interpolating two or more motion vectors, and then reconstructing their spatial functions by using Eq.
+(1).
 This corresponds exactly to a time step interpolation of the original motions in the time domain, but it is achieved in a very compact way simply as an interpolation of the coordinates of motion vectors.

-Let's recall that the distance of motion vectors is calculated by using Eqn (3).
+Let us recall that the distance of motion vectors is calculated by using Eq.
+(3).
 When n motions are close enough, the interpolation and reconstruction create smooth motion transition between them.
 In order to provide smooth interpolation of input motions, we calculate k nearest neighbors for each motion, and then provide the option to interpolate them.
-If the points are close enough so that they belong to knearest neighbors, we apply Bézier interpolation that is suitable for short motion clip.
+If the points are close enough so that they belong to k nearest neighbors, we apply Bézier interpolation that is suitable for short motion clip.
 In order to create longer sequences of motion, we need to connect the motions by finding a partial connectivity of motion clips.
+An example in Fig. 7 shows the interpolation of one component of the motion vector.